Vernon Geddy: Rich Neck Plantation property

 Vernon and Carrie Geddy named their home "Holly Hill" for numerous holly trees in near the house.
 Williamsburg's Holly Hills subdivision now occupies a portion of the former Rich Neck Plantation property west of College Creek.
 As of May 2010, Vernon and Carrie's grandson, Vernon Geddy III, and his wife, owned and occupied his grandparents' home, Holly Hill.
 He was also continuing a family tradition of the practice of law in the area.
 Vernon Meredith Geddy IV also resides in Williamsburg with his wife and her three kids.
-They own a fly infested barbecue restaurant/brothel.
-Their eldest son, Eric Maguire(19), was arrested in James City Co. in 2022, charged with DUI.